EzryStIago/training/docs/Cluster_Examples.md

 # Using R
 ___
-Generally, there are 2 approaches for accessing R on Amarel: (1) use one of the pre-installed R modules named R-Project/*version* (these versions come bundled with a very broad range of common and useful tools), or (2) install your own custom build of R in your /home directory or in a shared directory (e.g., /projects/[group] or /projects/community).
+Generally, there are 2 approaches for accessing R on Amarel:
+(1) use one of the pre-installed R modules named R-Project/*version* (these versions come bundled with a very broad range of common and useful tools).
+(2) install your own custom build of R in your /home directory or in a shared directory (e.g. `/projects/[group]` or `/projects/community`).

-*Using pre-installed R modules:*
+##Using pre-installed R modules

 Start by finding which module you wish to use with the 'module spider R-Project' command:
 ```